 The Sessions self-service view is displayed with the details of the sessions having poor session responsiveness.
 You can use the Connector pivot to see the distribution of sessions with poor responsiveness across the various connectors.
-Click the Add or Remove Columns link to add the Connector column to your view.
+Click the Add or Remove Columns link to add the Connector and Gateway-Connector columns to your view.
 Click the connector link to open the Connector Statistics view.

 This view helps identify instances of high resource consumption on the connector and understand if they might cause poor responsiveness.
 The Connector - Gateway PoP Latency value in the Latency tab shows average value of synthetic latency calculated for selected Gateway PoPs in your virtual apps and desktops environment.
 This information helps you choose and configure the closest Gateway PoP to achieve the optimum session experience.